atomicdata-dev/atomic-data-docs/src/schema/datatypes.md

-# Atomic Schema: Base Datatypes
+# Atomic Schema: Datatypes

-The Atomic Base Datatypes consist of some of the most commonly used [Datatypes](classes.md#Datatype).
+The Atomic Datatypes consist of some of the most commonly used [Datatypes](classes.md#Datatype).

 A Datatype is